Medically reviewed by Drugs.com. Last updated on Nov 1, 2020.

 Although it may be uncomfortable for you to participate in activities that cause knee pain, it is not dangerous for you to do so.
 Continuing your activity can help you to maintain strength in your quadriceps and hamstring muscles, which is an important part of your recovery.
 During activities, you can do the following to help to limit your symptoms:

-Do exercises to strengthen your quadriceps muscles.
+- Do exercises to strengthen your quadriceps muscles.
 This will help the muscles to pull more uniformly against their tendons, spreading out their stresses on the tendons.
-A physical therapist can supervise your strengthening program.

 When To Call A Professional